-An example of activities Council considers relevant to the purposes of the Reserve when considering lease, licence, authorisation or permit requests are (without limitation)
+An example of activities Council considers relevant to the purposes of the Reserve when considering lease, licence, authorisations or permit requests are (without limitation)

-- Small scale community activities and/or services catering to all ages and cultural groups ie biodiversity and nature groups, child play groups etc. - Activities of a passive nature that promote a healthy active lifestyle ie tai chi, yoga, bocce etc. - Small family celebratory events.
+- Small scale community activities and/or services catering to all ages and cultural groups ie biodiversity and nature groups, child play groups etc. - Activities of a passive or limited active nature that promote a healthy active lifestyle ie tai chi, yoga, bocce etc. - Small family celebratory events.